geneontology/minerva/INSTRUCTIONS.md

 java -jar minerva-cli.jar --replace-obsolete -j blazegraph.jnl --ontology file:go-lego-reacto.owl
 ```

+The model ontology node will also receive the updated date and the change comment.

 ## SPARQL endpoint service

 Minerva provides a read-only SPARQL query service at the `/sparql` path.
 Using GET, a URL-encoded query can be submitted